Huntington chorea; Huntington's disease

-Huntington disease is a disorder in which nerve cells in certain parts of the brain waste away, or degenerate.
+Huntington disease (HD) is a genetic disorder in which nerve cells in certain parts of the brain waste away, or degenerate.
 The disease is passed down through families.

-Huntington disease is caused by a genetic defect on chromosome 4.
-The defect causes a part of DNA to occur many more times than it is supposed to.
+HD is caused by a genetic defect on chromosome 4.
+The defect causes a part of your DNA to occur many more times than it is supposed to.
 This defect is called a CAG repeat.
 Normally, this section of DNA is repeated 10 to 28 times.
-But in persons with Huntington disease, it is repeated 36 to 120 times.
+But in people with HD, it is repeated 36 to 120 times.

 As the gene is passed down through families, the number of repeats tends to get larger.
 The larger the number of repeats, the higher a person's chance of developing symptoms at an earlier age.
 Therefore, as the disease is passed along in families, symptoms develop at younger and younger ages.

-There are two forms of Huntington disease:
+There are two forms of HD:

-If one of your parents has Huntington disease, you have a 50% chance of getting the gene.
+If one of your parents has HD, you have a 50% chance of getting the gene.
 If you get the gene from your parents, you can pass it on to your children, who will also have a 50% chance of getting the gene.
 If you do not get the gene from your parents, you cannot pass the gene on to your children.

 Abnormal and unusual movements include:

 - Facial movements, including grimaces